Acoustic signaling enables collective perception and control in active matter systems: Model description

 The soundscape evolution is described by the wave equation in three spatial dimensions with the swarmers' oscillating membranes as sources $w(\bm{r})$ of the sound field, Eq.\@ (\ref{we}).
 The function $w$ specifies the shape of the agent (i.e., round).
 The speed of sound is denoted by a parameter $c$ and is assumed to be large compared to the agent velocity $v_0$.
 The $\delta(z)$ function in Eq.\@ (\ref{we}) stipulates that all agents are confined to the ${z=0}$ plane.
 As stated above, in the presence of an established acoustic field, agents align their motion toward regions of higher acoustic field amplitudes with susceptibility $\Xi$ (Fig.\@ \ref{fig:schematics}c).
 To integrate numerically the dynamics of the acoustically interacting self-propelled polar agents, we solve the discrete stochastic equations, Eqs.\@ (\ref{m_rv}), (\ref{m_phi}), and the agents' oscillatory dynamics, Eq.\@ (\ref{sle}), with a forward Euler-Maruyama method at fixed time steps $dt$ \cite{kloeden1992stochastic}.
 The resulting acoustic field is calculated from Eq.\@ (\ref{we}) for the quasi-stationary case in the limit of large sound velocities $c\gg v_0$ using an inverse Fourier transform of the analytic expression

-with Fourier-transformed acoustic source contributions $\tilde{g}_{\bm{k}}$ and wave vector $\bm{k}=\left(k_x,k_y\right)^T$; see also Appendix \ref{sec_app:static}.
+with Fourier-transformed acoustic source contributions $\tilde{g}_{\bm{k}}$, wave vector $\bm{k}=\left(k_x,k_y\right)^T$, and dominant field frequency $\omega_u$; see also Appendix \ref{sec_app:static}.
 We discretize the entire habitat domain into Fourier modes down to length scales of the order of a single agent diameter.
 Subsequently, we integrate the states of the intrinsic oscillators by incorporating the collectively established acoustic field, see Appendix \ref{app:num} for details on the numerical integration of the model equations.